Citadel Miniatures: Early history

-In 1976, Bryan Ansell co-founded Asgard Miniatures with Steven Fitzwater and Paul Sulley in Nottingham and became its lead sculptor.
+In August 1976, Bryan Ansell co-founded Asgard Miniatures with Steven Fitzwater and Paul Sulley in Nottingham and became its lead sculptor.
 Ansell was an experienced sculptor, having previously worked at Conquest Miniatures.
-Ansell left Asgard in 1978 to form successful rival Citadel Miniatures with funding from Games Workshop.
+Ansell left Asgard Miniatures in February 1978 to form successful rival Citadel Miniatures with funding from Games Workshop.

-Less than a year later, in late 1978, Citadel Miniatures was started by Ansell/Games Workshop, as announced in White Dwarf issue 11:
+Less than a year later, in December 1978, Citadel Miniatures was started by Ansell/Games Workshop, as announced in White Dwarf issue 11:

 Games Workshop and Bryan Ansell have got together to keep-alive Citadel Miniatures, a new miniatures company that will be manufacturing several ranges of figures.
 Ral Partha are already in production, but Citadel will also be producing own ranges, including the Fiend Factory figures, Fantasy Adventurers and Fantasy Specials.
 Citadel will not be limiting production to SF/F figures, but also new ranges of historical wargaming figures.

 The following issue of White Dwarf contained the first advertisement for Citadel's forthcoming figures.

 Materials and construction

-Originally miniatures were produced using a white metal alloy including lead, although in 1987, Citadel began to produce plastic miniatures as well under the name "Psychostyrene" and "Drastik Plastik".
+Originally miniatures were produced using a white metal alloy including lead, although in January 1987, Citadel began to produce plastic miniatures as well under the name "Psychostyrene" and "Drastik Plastik".
 Citadel has continued to produce white metal miniatures as the economics of plastic make it only suitable for large runs.
 Some models are a combination of both materials, with the arm-less bodies and heads metal and the arms, weapons and other accessories plastic.

-In 1997 Citadel switched to a lead-free white metal because of concerns about lead poisoning, particularly in children.
+In February 1997 Citadel switched to a lead-free white metal because of concerns about lead poisoning, particularly in children.

 Most of the models created by Citadel require some form of construction after purchase.
 With smaller models this usually involves attaching arms, weapons and the base.
 Larger models come in many pieces and require more construction.

 On 16 May 2011, Games Workshop announced a new range of Citadel models known as Citadel Finecast.
 Finecast has had mixed reviews by modellers.
 For example, Wayland Games, a retailer in UK, includes the following note on Finecast on their website: "Note: If you wish to purchase any Finecast products please accept that this is a product for experienced modellers only and that some remedial effort is required due to the nature of the material and manufacturing techniques.
 If in doubt please do not purchase."

 Model ranges

-From 1979 to 1984 Citadel had a reciprocal distribution and manufacturing deal with Ral Partha to bring each other's products to Britain and North America respectively.
+From April 1979 to December 1984 Citadel had a reciprocal distribution and manufacturing deal with Ral Partha to bring each other's products to Britain and North America respectively.

 Citadel has also produced and distributed miniatures under other names: